Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/read-one-book-2.md

 ## Planning HTTP Requests, Responses, and Logic Review

-Let's review the planning work we did in the lesson **Requests and Responses in Flask: Reading All Books and Endpoint and Read One Book Endpoint**.
+Let's review the planning work we did in the lesson [02) Building and API - Read One Book Endpoint](../api-2-read-404s/read-one-book.md).

 Once more, we should think about the typical HTTP verb and endpoint used for requests that retrieve the data for a particular model record.